decadence127/cloud-disk-monorepo/README.md

   cd cloud-disk-monorepo/microservices_workspace/auth_service
   docker build -t <image_name> .
 ```
-Optional: To check whether image is broken or not after setting them all up we can compose them
+Optional: To check whether some images are broken or not after setting them all up we can compose them

 ```bash
   docker-compose up --build